 Some other treatments which may be advised include:

 A good posture may help.
-Check that your sitting position at work or at the computer is not poor (that is, not with your head flexed forward with a stooped back).
+Check that your sitting position at work or at the computer is not poor (that is, not with your head flexed forwards with a stooped back).
 Sit upright.
-Yoga, pilates, and the Alexander Technique all improve neck posture but their value in treating neck pain is uncertain.
+Yoga, Pilates, and the Alexander Technique all improve neck posture but their value in treating neck pain is uncertain.

 A firm supporting pillow seems to help some people when sleeping.
 Try not to use more than one pillow.